yeshuazn/hello-word/README.md

 # hello-world

-This is Yeshua's firs forray into the github world.
+This is Yeshua's first forray into the github world.
 I enjoy mathematics and spending time in nature.